jamesAppello/LIRI-CLI-nodeApp/README.md

 ### this is a Command Line Interface (CLI) that allows the user to:
 1. get song details from spotifyAPI
 2. look up movie details from omdbAPI
-3. get concert venue details in the area from bandsInTownAPI
+3. get concert venue details in the area from bandsInTownAPI *** API KEY HAS EXPIRED AND WILL NOT ALLOW ME TO GET NEW ONE

 #### How to make this application run
 > $ node bin/dev [command] [query]